 Want to have a conversation about faith but don't have anyone to talk to?
 We'd love to meet with with you.
 Let's grab a coffee on campus, or come over to The Burrow or University Chapel and we'll make a cup of coffee or tea and have a casual conversation.

 You can arrange to meet up with Fr.
-Geoff, Deacon Paul, or another chaplain or friend of St. Thomas Mission.
+Geoff, Fr.
+Paul, or another chaplain, pastor, or friend of St. Thomas Mission.

-Email Paul or Geoff to arrange to get together.
+Email Fr.
+Paul or Fr.
+Geoff to arrange a conversation.

 Contact firstname.lastname@example.org for information about upcoming courses and special events.

 Take this survey to let us know what sort of topics you want us to address in future classes and events.

 “Hospitality means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy.
 Hospitality is not to change people, but to offer them space where change can take place.”